ranielm/recipe-finder-backend/README.md

 # Recipe Management API

-This is a simple Recipe Management API built with Node.js, Express, and TypeScript, interfacing with a MySQL database.
+This is a simple Recipe Management API built with Node.js, Express, and TypeScript, interfacing with a PostgreSQL database.
 It allows for basic CRUD operations on recipes.

 ## Getting Started